Sunday, January 29, 2023

 As if one had horns or antlers growing out of one's head...

-“It’s a blessing and a curse,” just like Mr. Monk says, this business of learning to recognize Indigenous Ceremonial Landscape features that most people are just not aware of, here in what has come to be called New England.
+“It’s a blessing and a curse,” just like Mr. Monk says, this business of learning to recognize Indigenous Ceremonial Stone Landscape features that most people are just not aware of, here in what has come to be called the New England.
 On one hand the observer is struck with a sense of wonder, walking past stonework of unknown age with the feeling that one is in a vast open air cathedral, one of the largest rock gardens ever made in this world, here on this corner of Turtle Island.
-On the other hand, when one talks about the possibility that the stonework isn’t what we’ve been taught to believe - that it's not evidence of Yankee Farmers taming a wild howling wilderness by tossing stones out of never before plowed fields and more probably is Indigenous Stonework, one is often suspected of being in need of professional mental health services and, perhaps, medication.
+On the other hand, when one talks about the possibility that the stonework isn’t what we’ve been taught to believe - that it's not evidence of Yankee Farmers taming a wild howling wilderness by tossing stones out of never before plowed fields and more probably is Indigenous Stonework, one is often suspected of being in need of professional mental health services, and, perhaps, medication.

 "Patriot Plowing" with an apology to Mr. Hedu for desecrating his fine illustration...